Matthew Green (Canadian politician): Palestine

-Green has criticized Canada's lack of action for Palestinian victims of what he called ethnic cleansing and collective punishment.

 In July 2020, Green mistakenly accused Israel of stopping a COVID-19 testing center in Hebron, and condemned Israel for it.
 When his error was pointed out, Green deleted his post.

+In November 2023, Green criticized Canada's lack of action for Palestinian victims of what he called ethnic cleansing and collective punishment.

 Green has spoken at pro-Palestine demonstrations in support of a ceasefire.
 In January 2024, Green was one of five Canadian MPs (two other NDP, and two Liberal) to travel to the West Bank and Jordan to meet with Palestinian refugees, aid workers, Canadian consular officials and Jewish peace activists.
 The trip was sponsored by The Canadian Muslim Vote, a registered Canadian charity that engages Canadian Muslim communities in civic participation.
 Green shared video footage on his Instagram account of the Jenin Refugee Camp, calling attention to decimated infrastructure and an expanding graveyard.
 The trip followed Canada's vote in favour for a humanitarian ceasefire between Israel and Hamas at the United Nations General Assembly on December 12, 2023 (UNGA Resolution ES-10/22).